patrykash/Quiz/README.md

 ```
 java -jar target/quiz-0.0.1-SNAPSHOT.jar
 ```
-Type this in your web browser
+Type this address in your web browser
 ```
 http://localhost:8080
 ```